nmehra/awstraining/README.md

 1. provide a bucket name for e.g. my-sample-bucket-nitin and click next.
 1. In step 3, in the section manage public permissions select read and write for Objects.
 Click next
 1. Click on create bucket.
 1. Upload an image to the s3 bucket.
-2. Access S3 bucket using the browser.
-## Create and download access keys
-1. Navigate to Services -> IAM -> Security Status -> Delete your root access keys section.
-1. Click: manage security credentials -> continue to security credentials -> Access Keys -> Create New Access Key
-1. Click: Show Access key; Download key file and keep it safe.
-1. We are going to use this key and secret to programmatically access the S3 bucket from the ec2 instance.
+1. Access image by clicking on the link.
+1. Now give all users read access and try accessing the image again.

 # Exercise 2
 ## Create an RDS instance